devjgm/papers/cpp_civil_time.md

 conceptual model to programmers.

-The Civil Time Library proposed here has been implemented and widely used within Google for the past two years.
+The Civil Time Library proposed here has been implemented and widely used within Google for the past few years.
 It is actively used by programmers from novice to expert.

 ## The Conceptual Model and Terminology